Henry Crimmel: American Civil War

 Henry Crimmel was part of Company I of the Second Virginia Volunteer Cavalry, which fought for the Union instead of the Confederacy.
 The Second (West) Virginia Cavalry was composed mainly of recruits from Ohio.
 The governor of Ohio declined to organize this cavalry, so it was organized in Virginia.
 It is not extraordinary for someone that lived in southern Ohio (such as Bellaire) to identify with Wheeling, since some of those citizens of Ohio worked on the Virginia side of the river.
 Although the city of Wheeling was part of the state of Virginia, the city is located in the north, and there was dissent in the Wheeling area about secession.
 The western portion of Virginia, which included Wheeling, eventually became a separate state known as West Virginia, which was loyal to the Union.

 Henry Crimmel began his military career as a private, and finished as a bugler.
 By the end of the war, Crimmel's cavalry unit was known as Company I of the 2nd Regiment, West Virginia Cavalry.
 During the war, the Regiment lost a total of 196 men that were killed, mortally wounded, or died from disease.
 The 2nd Regiment West Virginia Cavalry served in West Virginia, Virginia, and Maryland – including a battle in Lynchburg against an army under the command of Confederate General Jubal Early that involved a total of 40,000 troops.
 A battle in Winchester (a.k.a.
 Opequon) matched a total of 54,000 troops under command of General Philip Sheridan for the Union and General Jubal Early for the rebels.
 This Union victory is considered by many historians to be the most important battle of the Shenandoah Valley campaign.
 Crimmel served in the cavalry from 1861 until November 1864, when he was honorably discharged.
+All West Virginia soldiers that served for the Union, and were honorably discharged, were awarded one of the Medals of Honor for West Virginia Soldiers.